Ashari Samsudin

-Mohamad Ashari bin Samsudin (born 7 June 1985) is a retired Malaysian footballer who mainly plays as a right winger but can also play as a forward and an attacking midfielder.
-Ashari has a great dribbling skill with a good vision and pace in the game making him one of the fan's favourite in the team.
+Mohamad Ashari bin Samsudin (born 7 June 1985) is a retired Malaysian footballer who mainly played as a right winger but could also play as a forward and attacking midfielder.

+Ashari known as "The Silent Killer" by Malaysian media and fans had great dribbling skill with good vision and pace in the game. making him one of the fan's favourites.
+He spent most of career with Terengganu where he made more than 330 appearances scoring 128 goals in all competitions.

 Club career

 Terengganu

 Originally from Bukit Payong, Marang, Terengganu, Ashari started his career with Terengganu youth team.
-He was promoted to Terengganu's senior team during the 2007-08 Super League Malaysia.
-He showed impressive playing style as he netted 9 goals in his debut season.
+He promoted to Terengganu's senior team in the 2005 Malaysia Cup.
+In the quarter final match against Kedah, he scored his first senior goal started with a solo run and then shot 25 meter into the goal.

 He is consistently scoring for Terengganu.
 He was second top scorer in the 2009 season with 17 goals, one goal behind the winner Mohd Nizaruddin Yusof.
 He goes one better in the 2010 Super League Malaysia season, winning the Golden Boot while scoring 18 goals.
 In the 2011 league season, he scored 10 goals.

-Among his achievements with Terengganu is winning the 2011 Malaysia FA Cup and defeating Kelantan FA in the final on 11 June 2011.
+Among his achievements with Terengganu is winning the 2011 Malaysia FA Cup and defeating Kelantan in the final on 11 June 2011.
 He also was the top scorer in the Sukma Games 2008 football tournament held at Terengganu, where he helped the Terengganu youth team win the gold medal.
 In the 2012 Malaysia League Cup Final, he scored the opening goal for his team in a 2-1 loss to Negeri Sembilan.